-The Ottomans managed to, firstly, get the ships around the Genoese colony of Pera, and secondly, refloat them in the waters around the Golden Horn behind the chain.
+The Ottomans managed to get the ships around the Genoese colony of Pera, and then refloat them in the waters around the Golden Horn behind the chain.
 Constantine replied by sending fire ships to attack the enemy fleet.

 The Ottomans, however, were forewarned and defeated the attempt.
 Constantine was then compelled to shift men to the Golden Horn walls, which weakened the land defense of the city.